Can Multiple Parties Be Responsible for a Trucking Accident?

 Truck accidents involving passenger vehicles are complex, especially when it comes to determining who is responsible for the truck crash.
+Truck accidents require a thorough investigation to discover who is at fault.
+Unlike a normal car accident, there could be multiple parties responsible, such as the truck driver, trucking company, the shipping company, or the manufacturer of the vehicle.

 When the Truck Driver is at Fault